About Me

 For the past fifteen years, I’ve worked with students, families, nonprofits, and educators to build learning environments rooted in dignity, curiosity, and justice.
 I care about helping people (especially those who care for others) feel less alone and more equipped for the future we are stepping into.

 My work lives at the intersection of equity, trauma-informed practice, futures thinking, and critical pedagogy.
-Whether I’m designing curriculum, facilitating reflection, or mentoring emerging helpers, I focus on practices that cultivate:
+Whether I’m designing curriculum, teaching, or creating resources, I focus on learning that helps people grow not just upward in achievement, but outward in connection and agency.

 My approach